Super-resolution of partially coherent bosonic sources: Theoretical limits to resolution

 where $\mathcal{J}$ is the Jacobian matrix of the transformation relating $\boldsymbol{\vartheta}$ with $\boldsymbol{\theta}$ whose elements are given by

 It is important to note that this estimation strategy crucially depends on $\boldsymbol{\theta}\leftrightarrow\boldsymbol{\vartheta}$ being a bijection, which is not guaranteed.
 In fact, we find that

-i.e., for negative $\gamma_R$ the purity presents a local minimum at $s_0 = \sqrt{-8\sigma^2 \ln c_0}$, and the transformation $\boldsymbol{\theta} \leftrightarrow\boldsymbol{\vartheta}$ is \textit{not} bijective.
+i.e., for negative $\gamma_R$ the purity presents a local minimum at $s_0 = \sqrt{-8\sigma^2 \ln c_0}$.
 An example of the serious implications posed by \eqnref{eq:bijection_condition} is shown in \cref{fig:plot_r}.
-Hence, such indirect strategies for computing the BMSE through the purity can only be applied if we know \textit{a priori} that $\gamma_R \geq 0$.
-This is feasible, as we have shown in \secref{subs:qfi_direct} that $\gamma_R$ can be estimated classically with maximum efficiency.
-If $\gamma_R<0$, one could still apply such indirect estimation so long as \(r > r_\infty\), where
+Thus, such indirect strategies for estimating precision via estimation of the purity can only be applied if we know \textit{a priori} that $\gamma_R \geq 0$.
+If $\gamma_R<0$, one could apply such indirect estimation so long as \(r > r_\infty\), where

-However, knowing whether this bound is satisfied requires previous knowledge of $\gamma_I$, which we don't have access to in the small separation limit.
+However, knowing whether this bound is satisfied requires previous knowledge of $\gamma_I$, which is not accessible from the $s/\sigma \ll 1$ limit.

 Even if $\gamma_R \geq 0$, indirect estimation of the separation through the purity of the Bloch vector is sub-optimal for the case of partially coherent sources.
-In \cref{fig:plot_qfir} we compare the lower bounds for both the direct and indirect strategies by means of their relative difference, showing that such an indirect strategy is optimal only if $\gamma=0$, i.e. for incoherent sources.
+In \cref{fig:plot_qfir} we compare the QFI matrix diagonal element for the separation, both for the direct and indirect strategies by means of their relative difference, showing that such an indirect strategy is optimal only in the case of incoherent sources, i.e., $\gamma=0$.
 For non-zero coherence factors, the efficiency of this strategy decreases with both $|\gamma_R|$ and $|\gamma_I|$.
-Hence, when $\gamma \neq 0$ the QCRB for the separation cannot be saturated.
+Consequently, the precision $H_s$ of the indirect strategy is also sub-optimal, even in the cases where other parameters are assumed to be known.